saqibmohd/Malaria-Cell-Images-Classification/README.md

 https://www.kaggle.com/mesaqib/malaria-classification

-As you can on kenel that I got 95% test accuracy which is quite well.
+As you can see on kenel that I got 95% test accuracy which is quite well.